graziellamorais/SQL_Project_Data_Job_Analysis/README.md

 - **PostgreSQL:** The database management system I used to handle job posting data.

+- **Python:** Used to process query results, manipulate CSV data, and generate visualizations.

+    - **pandas** – For data manipulation and analysis.

+    - **matplotlib** – For creating clear and informative visualizations.

+    - **os** – For handling file paths and directory operations.

 - **Visual Studio Code:** My primary tool for writing and executing SQL queries.

 - **Git & GitHub:** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.